-A) It’s hard (high level of calcium and magnesium compounds), causing limescale
+A) It’s hard water (high level of calcium and magnesium compounds), causing limescale

-b) It may taste a bit like chlorine as it’s added to keep it free from being contaminated
+b) Tastes chlorine as this is added to keep it free from being contaminated with bacteria

 d) Microplastics that have been found in over 80% of all tap water (and bottled water)

-There have been some reports and concerns about pharmaceuticals in tap water, but the levels are far below anything that will impact humans.
+There have been many reports and concerns about pharmaceuticals in tap water, but the levels are far below anything that will impact humans.
 In addition to this, pharmaceuticals are also found in bottled water.
 Read more in 13 myths about tap water.

-And if there’s an issue you will find out.
+If there’s a known issue in your area you will find out.
 The water companies take over 1,000 samples every day to ensure that your tap water is safe.
 If any risk or issue is identified they will alert customers immediately.

-As a matter of fact the NHS recommends that only tap water (boiled) is used for baby formula.
+NHS recommends that only tap water (boiled) and not bottled water is used for baby formula.

 20 years ago bottled water consumption was limited to restaurant and coffee shops.
 Since then, bottled water consumption in the UK has increased from about 0.8 billion liters in 2000 to 3.2 billion in 2016 (sparkling water makes up 15%).
 In the meantime, the tap water quality has improved thanks to better filtering and monitoring technology.
 The counter argument by the bottled water industry is that they are providing healthy mineral water.
 However, there is no scientific evidence that the small amounts of minerals that are usually of a similar amount to tap water are more healthy.

 But are we at least recycling?
 Britons are pretty ok at recycling.
 78% of plastic bottles were collected in 2016.
-But out of this less than 15% is recycled for new bottles and 2/3 of the recycled material was exported, without an audit trail of where it went but mostly China, Indonesia and the Philippines but this is changing as countries are banning plastic imports.
+But out of this less than 15% is recycled for new bottles and 2/3 of the recycled material was exported, without an audit trail of where it went.
+Most likely China, Indonesia and the Philippines but this is changing as countries are banning plastic imports.
 And this is only part of the issue.
 Manufacturing the bottles, transporting them, and the process of recycling also consumes unnecessary water and produces CO2 pollution.
 Discover more reasons why you should drink tap water.